The World's Ugliest Animals... And Their Dating Profiles

 After a painstaking research effort spearheaded by the Ugly Animal Preservation Society, we finally have a tangible list of the world's ugliest animals.
-But after perusing said list, we noticed some of the species called out were actually pretty alright (who doesn't love a sloth?).
+But after perusing said list, we noticed some of the species called out weren't actually that bad (who the hell doesn't love a sloth?).
 Surely there were uglier animals out there.
-And where would they find each other, unfortunate as they are?
-Well, obviously the answer to that question was online hook-up websites!
-We've scraped a few of our favorite profiles.
-Enjoy (and update your Tinder).
+And where would said beasts find each other, unfortunate as they are?

 10. Alligator Snapping Turtle